1969--Irish Republican activist Bernadette Devlin speaks at the UC Berkeley campus

 On 16 January 1981 she and her husband, Michael McAliskey, were shot by members of the Loyalist (Protestant) Ulster Freedom Fighters, who broke into their home.
 The gunmen shot Devlin nine times in front of her children.
 Devlin and her husband survived.

-In 2003 she was barred from entering the United States and deported on the grounds that the United States Department of State had declared her to pose "a serious threat to the security of the United States."
+In 2003 she was deported from the United States and barred from future entry on the grounds that she posed "a serious threat to the security of the United States."

 McAliskey is currently chief executive of the South Tyrone Empowerment Programme (STEP) and was involved in its founding in 1997.
-STEP provides a range of services and advocacy in areas including community development, training, support and advice for migrants, policy work and community enterprise.
+STEP provides a range of services and advocacy in areas that include community development, training, support and advice for migrants, policy work and community enterprise.

-Bernadette Devlin speaks in front of a standing-only crowd at UC Berkeley
+Bernadette Devlin speaks in front of a standing- room-only crowd at UC Berkeley in 1969

 Devlin gestures to make a point

-Lawyer Michael ("Butch") Hallinan watches from the stage as Bernadette Devlin speaks.
-He was one of several Irish-American activists in attendance.
+Lawyer Patrick ("Butch") Hallinan watches from the stage as Bernadette Devlin speaks.
+He was one of several Irish American Bay Area activists in attendance.

-Part of the large crowd eager to hear a feisty young "freedom fighter" from The emerald isle
+Part of the large crowd eager to hear the feisty young "freedom fighter" from The emerald isle